 How far off is The Simply Good Foods Company (NASDAQ:SMPL) from its intrinsic value?
-Using the most recent financial data, we'll take a look at whether the stock is fairly priced by taking the expected future cash flows and discounting them to today's value.
-We will use the Discounted Cash Flow (DCF) model on this occasion.
-Believe it or not, it's not too difficult to follow, as you'll see from our example!
+Using the most recent financial data, we'll take a look at whether the stock is fairly priced by taking the expected future cash flows and discounting them to their present value.
+One way to achieve this is by employing the Discounted Cash Flow (DCF) model.
+Models like these may appear beyond the comprehension of a lay person, but they're fairly easy to follow.

 Levered FCF ($, Millions)

 Est @ 3.62%

 Est @ 3.12%

 Present Value ($, Millions) Discounted @ 5.3%